Epic Ecuador & Galapagos

 Accommodation: La Selva Jungle Lodge (3 nights)

 Return to Quito and check-in to your snazzy boutique hotel, located in the heart of the city’s picturesque colonial district.
-A former historic mansion, Carlota Boutique Hotel is a hip take on a stylish, contemporary hotel that blends exposed brick, geometric wallpaper and colorful furniture.
+A former historic mansion, ILLA Experience Hotel is a gorgeous boutique hotel that maximizes space, light and elegant touches.

 At 2,850 meters above sea level it is one of highest capital cities in the world and the first to be named a UNESCO Wold Heritage site.
 Stroll through the cobbled streets and pretty plazas, and make sure to stop in at one of the artisan chocolate shops where you can sample (and purchase) some of Ecuador’s finest cacao treats.
 Back at the hotel, head up to the cool roof top lounge, popular with the city’s fashionistas, for a unique view of the historic center, expertly mixed cocktails and a highly recommended culinary experience.